Because hunger still exists

-According to Food Banks Canada, more than 4 million Canadians – both working and unemployed – live with food insecurity and hunger.
-And children under 18 make up over a third of those who visit food banks.
+According to Food Banks Canada, more than 4 million Canadians – both working and unemployed – live with food insecurity.
+And a third of them are under 18.

-Since 2004, FCC Drive Away Hunger has helped by collecting more than 50 million meals in total, with 100% directly benefiting food banks and school feeding programs in Canada.
+Since its start, FCC Drive Away Hunger has collected more than 45 million meals directly benefiting food banks and school feeding programs in Canada.
+But there’s more work to do – and we need your help.

 On a tree-lined rural road not far from the outskirts of Listowel, Ont., FCC district manager Dale Snider sat in the cab of an open tractor, surveying the flatbed of food behind him.
 Piled high were cans, boxes and bags of non-perishable items: soups and juices, pastas and baby formula, oatmeal and canned meats.
 It was October 2004, and FCC Drive Away Hunger had just been born.